Richerrail/shellbeats_termux/README.md

 **We are looking for 12 betatester on surikata.app PlayStore App, if you are interested please sign-in and contact me on SurikataNews Guild!**

 ## Updates
-**Now ShellbeatsNG is available running on GUI for Windows and Mac Users**
+**ShellbeatsNG is now available: a graphical version that does not require using the terminal or compiling the software, for both Windows and Mac users.**

 <img src="shellbeatsng.webp" alt="SHELLBEATS-NG" width="50%">